Using EvaluationsDataAdapter

-When calling StatsigClient.initializeAsync, the StatsigEvaluationsDataAdapter will load values from Cache and provide them to the client.
-The client will then block on a call to StatsigEvaluationsDataAdapter.getDataAsync, allowing the ability to await the latest values from Statsig.
-If you want the latest values, but do not want to await the asynchronous call, you may call initializeAsync and simply .catch the promise.
-Note that this could lead to values changing mid-session as newer values arrive from the network.
+When calling StatsigClient.initializeAsync, the StatsigEvaluationsDataAdapter loads values from cache and provides them to the client.
+The client then blocks on a call to StatsigEvaluationsDataAdapter.getDataAsync, allowing the client to await the latest values from Statsig.

-Advanced Usage
+Advanced usage

-Getting the Data Adapter
+Getting the data adapter

 You can access the data adapter from your Statsig client instance: